-During 2018, its most important actions in the exercise of its functions in practice have been the revision of the Annual Audit Report 2017 and the Audit Plan 2018, review of the Annual Report of the Ethics and Criminal Committee (now called the Compliance Committee), update of the risk map, review of the quarterly financial reports and of the annual accounts to be formulated by the Board of Directors, annual corporate governance assessment and review of the corporate social responsibility report (given that the Audit Committee assumed these functions up to the modification of the Board Regulations in April 2018), proposal to modify the Board Regulations, approval of the Criminal Compliance Policy, redefinition of the Compliance Committee and adaptation of the Crime Prevention and Detection Model of the UNE standard 19601.
+During 2019, its most important actions in the exercise of its functions in practice have been the update of the global and criminal map of risks, the review of the quarterly financial reports and of the annual accounts to be formulated by the Board of Directors, the revision of the Annual Audit Report 2019 and the Audit Plan 2020, review of the Annual Report of the Compliance Committee and the re-structuring of the Compliance Committee.

-The Operating Report detailing the actions of the Audit Committee during the year has been made available to shareholders.
+The Operating Report detailing the actions of the Audit Committee during the year has been made available to shareholders on the webpage.